dogweather/forkful/content/en/elixir/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?

-Generating random numbers in Elixir is a fundamental programming task, vital for applications needing unpredictable results such as in generating secure tokens, sampling data, or in gaming algorithms.
-Programmers use it to introduce a level of randomness and variability in their applications, making them more dynamic and less deterministic.

 ## How to:
 To generate random numbers in Elixir, you primarily use the `:rand` module which provides several functions for this purpose.
 Here is a quick guide to get you started:

 First, ensure you seed the random number generator to initialize it with a unique starting point: